sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/drum1.svg'</img>

-Anywhere  a *Pitch* block can be used -- e.g., inside of the matrix or a *Note value* block -- a *Drum Sample* block can also be used instead.
+Anywhere  a *Pitch* block can be used&mdash;e.g., inside of the matrix or a *Note value* block&mdash;a *Drum Sample* block can also be used instead.
 Currently there about two dozen different samples from which to choose.
 The default drum is a kick drum.